gbhn/TrustTunnel/bin/README.md

 ```
 It may ask you to enter some information for generating your certificate.
 Skip it clicking `enter` if it does not matter.

+## Testing with Google Chrome

+1) 2 options:
+   * Add the generated certificate to the trusted store and run the Google Chrome
+   * Run the Google Chrome from Terminal like this:
+    ```shell
+    google-chrome --ignore-certificate-errors
+    ```
+   **IMPORTANT:** the second option should be used just for testing, it removes the first line
+                  of defence against malicious resources
+2) Set up the endpoint as an HTTPS proxy server in the browser (either via browser settings or
+using an extension like `Proxy SwitchyOmega`)